Recovering alcoholics in relationships

 Could it be true?
 There was only one thing that I hadn’t done in all my years in AA.
 It was time for me to go within.
-The 12 steps allowed me to finally face myself honestly.
-What were the “causes and conditions” (BB “How it works” p.64) of my misery; both drunk and sober?
+The twelve steps allowed me to finally face myself.
+What were the “causes and conditions” (BB p.
+64) of my misery, both drunk and sober?

 The importance of sponsorship